To view or change your Voice Access settings:

 - Open your device's Settings app .

 - Select Settings.

-- Show all commands.
-See a list of all Voice Access commands.
-You can also open this list with the voice command "show all commands".
+- Voice Access commands.
+See a list of all commands.
+You can also open this list by saying "Show all commands."

 - Open tutorial.
 Open the Voice Access tutorial.
-You can also open the tutorial with the voice command "open tutorial."
+You can also open the tutorial by saying "Open tutorial."

 - Activation button.
 Start Voice Access from any screen with a Voice Access button.

 - Listening behavior on screen wake up.
 You can choose from several options:

 - Always start listening: Voice Access always starts listening when you use your device.